A brand-new day for business.

 Thanks to the latest technologies in OS X, employees can work the way they want, without being tethered down by unnecessary cables.
 Employees can deliver presentations wirelessly with AirPlay and Apple TV, and share files easily with AirDrop — even from a Mac to an iOS device.

-With OS X and the built-in apps that come with every Mac, employees can be productive right away — on a platform they love.
+With OS X and the built-in apps that come with every Mac, employees can be productive straightaway — on a platform they love.
 And with innovative new types of business apps, employees are able to collaborate in new ways and manage their work like never before.

 With new features in OS X El Capitan, every employee will be more productive.
 Enhancements include new ways to multitask with Split View, a more powerful Spotlight and refinements to essential apps.
 And faster performance across the board.

 OS X comes with many of the apps needed for work — for common tasks like sending email and messages or managing schedules and meetings.
-They come with support for Microsoft Exchange and sit alongside a family of creativity and productivity apps, so employees can create engaging business content without needing to purchase additional software.
+Many of these apps come with support for Microsoft Exchange and they sit alongside a family of creativity and productivity apps, so employees can create engaging business content without needing to purchase additional software.
 OS X even comes with an app for automating other apps.

 Microsoft Word, Excel, PowerPoint, Outlook and OneNote now run better than ever on OS X. Each app works seamlessly with Microsoft Office apps on other devices, providing a consistent experience everywhere.